i-zadorina/i-zadorina/README.md

 - 🤝 I’m looking for help with **seeking open projects**

-- 👨‍💻 All of my projects are available at [https://github.com/i-zadorina](https://github.com/i-zadorina)
+- 👨‍💻 All of my projects are available at [https://github.com/i-zadorina](https://github.com/i-zadorina) and https://vercel.com/irina-zadorinas-projects

 - 💬 Ask me about **anything**